the-gigi/modern-go-programming/manuscript/chapter 3 - the go type system.md

 	c.DanceDisco()
 ```

-For some reason the Go designers seem ashamed of the object-oriented capabilities of Go and even in the FAQ try to appologize for it :-)
+For some reason the Go designers seem ashamed of the object-oriented capabilities of Go and even in the FAQ try to apologize for it :-)
 Check out https://golang.org/doc/faq#Is_Go_an_object-oriented_language

 They even go as far as claiming that Go doesn't have a type hierarchy, which I just demonstrated.
 I will discuss structs and object-oriented in depth in